-- Compare and contrast the divisions of neuroscience - Analyze the six divisions of neuroscience - Explore the origins of philosophers, scientists, and physicians when dealing with the malfunctioning brain. - Analyze and discuss the story of Jimmie G. - Identify the differences between clinical and experimental neuroscience.
+- Compare and contrast the divisions of neuroscience. - Analyze the six divisions of neuroscience. - Explore the historical ideas of philosophers, scientists, and physicians as they analyzed the malfunctioning brain. - Discuss and respond to the story of Jimmie G. - Explain the differences between clinical and experimental neuroscience.

-Laboratory:
+Laboratory